-She has been working on a book about her late grandfather, A.Z.
-Abushâdy (1892-1955), an influential Egyptian poet and beekeeper.
+Joy has been working on a book about her late grandfather, A.Z.
+Abushâdy (1892-1955), an Egyptian modernist poet and bee scientist.
 For information about her book and related projects, please visit The Bee Kingdom.

 More info: https://en.wikipedia.org/wiki/Joy_Garnett